CalCOFI/rCRUX/README.md

 get_seeds_remote passes many parameters to NCBI's primer blast tool.
 You can match the parameters to the fields available in the GUI here.
 First, use your browser to view the page source.
 Search for the field you are interested in by searching for the title of the field.
 It should be enclosed in a tag.
 Inside the label tag, it says for = "<name_of_parameter>".
 Copy the string after for = and add it to get_seeds_remote as the name of a parameter, setting it equal to whatever you like.

+As of 2022-08-16, the primer blast GUI contains some options that are not implemented by primer_search.
+The [table below] documents some of the available options.

 | Name                                   |       Default  |
 |----------------------------------------|----------------|
 | PRIMER_SPECIFICITY_DATABASE            | nt             |